THE BEST VALUE CARBON WHEELSET

 Shimano Ultegra C50 – An Endurance Rider’s Wheelset

-In the years before Shimano introduced the Ultegra C50 as part of its 36, 50, and 60mm deep line of Ultegra and Dura-Ace wheels – its first tubeless-only, road disc brake models – several generations and a crapton of tubeless, road disc wheel models from other brands and manufacturers have come and gone.
+In the years before Shimano introduced the Ultegra C50 as part of its 36, 50, and 60mm-deep line of Ultegra and Dura-Ace wheels – its first tubeless-only road disc-brake models – several generations and a crapton of tubeless road disc-brake wheel models from other brands and manufacturers have come and gone.

-And like many of its other Ultegra products, the Shimano Ultegra C50 wheelset (aka the WH-R8170-C50-TL) lands squarely in the middle of the performance pack.
-There are better, and there are worse-performing ones in the value carbon wheelset category, where I put the Ultegra C50.
-And these hoops’ attributes and the experience of owning a Shimano product may make them right for you.
+Like many of its other Ultegra products, the Shimano Ultegra C50 wheelset (aka the WH-R8170-C50-TL) lands squarely in the middle of the performance pack.
+There are better and worse-performing options in the value carbon wheelset category, where I place the Ultegra C50.
+And these hoops’ attributes, along with the experience of owning a Shimano product, may make them right for you.

-My fellow tester Miles and I came away from independently testing the Ultegra C50, believing it can be a good wheelset for more conservative enthusiasts, recreational riders, or as a training wheelset for racers who want to spend the money to keep the miles off their high-performance wheels.
+My fellow tester, Miles, and I came away from our independent testing of the Ultegra C50 believing it can be a good wheelset for more conservative enthusiasts and recreational riders, or a training wheelset for racers who want to spend the money to keep the miles off their high-performance wheels.

 In short, it’s an endurance rider’s wheelset.